Business Litigation Washington, DC

 Privilege Log

-A privilege log is a critical tool during Washington business litigation because it allows you to track which documents are protected by attorney-client privilege.
+A privilege log is a critical tool during litigation because it allows you to track which documents are protected by attorney-client privilege.
 This is important because if the privilege is waived, the document can be used as evidence against you.
 Plus, a privilege log can help you keep track of what documents have been turned over to the other side and avoid inadvertently waiving privilege.
 An experienced business attorney can walk you through what this is and how to procure it in more detail.

 Client Instruction Sheets